 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Did you search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your comments may help other people.

 Click here to share your story

 Everyone knows that the FBI keeps a list of the Top Ten Most Wanted Criminals.
 In Pamer County,The Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 Pamer County Sheriff’s Department Ten Most Wanted List: External Link

 Just the thought of being incarcerated in Panola County Jail is quite unpleasant, eventually you will become accustomed to the daily routine there.
 You will get an alarm to wake up every morning at six in the morning, and next they’ll do roll call.
 After roll call you will have breakfast.
 When you finish eating breakfast participate in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Panola County Jail, your experiences would be welcomed, if it can help another person to deal with it.